Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Conclusion

-In the emergent physical system we manifestly see why quantum entanglement persists over arbitrarily large, even cosmological distances while the dynamics of the physical fields is strictly local.
-Entangled dynamical variables that refer to two widely separated physical objects are different coordinates of the generic basic distribution (in some of its representations).
-An entangled quantum state of these dynamical variables is simply represented by a wave function term that is localized in the both coordinates.
-Dynamical variables that we perceive as separated by tremendous distance are merely independent characteristics of the same feature of the underlying basic distribution.
-The physical distance is meaningful only in relation to the emergent local dynamics of the emergent quantum fields.
-In this perspective, quantum entanglement at any distance is trivial.
+\emph{Quantum entanglement} over arbitrarily large distances in the emergent systems is a trivial phenomenon.
+Entangled characteristics of two physical objects are fundamentally different coordinates, e.g., $q^1$ and~$q^2$, in a decoherent term~$\nbrk{\psi_i(q)\equiv\psi_i(q^1,q^2,\dots)}$ of a presentation of the generic basic distribution.
+The variables $q^1$ and~$q^2$ are entangled when they are not statistically independent with respect to the probability distribution $\nbrk{dP=|\psi_i(q)|^2dq}$.
+Dynamical variables for regions that are separated by enormous, even cosmological distances are thus various characteristics of the \emph{same feature} in a presentation~$\psi(q)$ of the underlying basic distribution~$\dist(Q)$.
+Distance in the emergent physical spacetime is meaningful only with respect to the internal local dynamics of the emergent fields.

-The reason for the locality of physical dynamics is less obvious.
-The dynamics is necessarily local for the emergent systems where some dynamical fields are parameters that quantify local transformations of other physical fields that emerge as described previously.
-This encompasses the physical modes of gauge connection fields---gauge bosons (Sec.~\ref{sec_gauge_fields}) and of the metric field---gravitons (Sec.~\ref{sec_gravity}).

-The considered emergent quantum fields thus possess the standard gauge and gravitational interactions.
-The companion Ref.\ct{my_bh} demonstrates that even when the emergent dynamical laws have no continuation beyond boundaries at which energy density or spacetime curvature approach the Planck scale, the physical evolution before the boundaries is unambiguous.
-This lets us answer several fundamental questions that involve physics at the Planck scale.
-Ref.\ct{my_bh} studies black holes and resolves the information\ct{Hawking_Breakdown_of_Predictability_76} and firewall\ct{firewall} paradoxes.
-Sec.~\ref{subsec_inflating_worlds} of the current paper investigates a related question of where the new microscopic degrees of freedom ``appear from'' when inflation stretches space perpetually and why all the short-scale modes are initially in the ground state of the system Hamiltonian.

-We note fundamental connection among (i)~stability of the physical vacuum to ultraviolet quantum loops, (ii)~the initial state of inflationary modes, and (iii)~black hole singularities.
-The new short-scale physical degrees of freedom that emerge during inflation should match to a unique description of the basic structure at scales were any excitation of field modes above their ground state collapses to a black hole.
-Moreover, after a black hole evaporates, it should end up at the physical vacuum, or the latter would be unstable under quantum fluctuations.
-Thus the same wave function of inhomogeneous modes should describe at these energies the vacuum (the ground state of the Hamiltonian of the emergent system), the initial state of the short-scale modes during inflation, and the final state of a black hole after its complete evaporation.

-The same generic collection of objects with quantifiable properties contains isolated emergent quantum systems with fermionic fields and the supersymmetry.
-Similarly to the complex nature of the wave function (Sec.~\ref{subsec_complex}), anticommutation of the fermionic field operators is not postulated but arises naturally.
-It may be technically convenient but by no means necessary to utilize the abstract Grassmann numbers in order to represent the emergent fermions.
-The fermionic states are fundamentally represented by the same generic collection of objects with properties that can be quantified by real or even natural numbers.